 As parents, we should model good listening behavior for our kids: The things that annoy us when we are talking also annoy them.
 Show your children how to be good listeners.

-Give eye contact: Look directly at your children, and don't rush them through or put words into their mouths, and don't only pretend to listen.
+Give eye contact: Look directly at your children, and don't rush them through or put words into their mouths.
+Don't only pretend to listen.

 Dishing Out Consequences

 Consequences should be logical: If your child has not put his shoes on or gotten dressed, being late to school is a logical consequence.
-If chores are not finished, teens can be late to scouts or sports practice, or can miss a movie with friends.
+If chores are not finished, teens can be late for scouts or sports practice or can miss a movie with friends.
 Consequences should not be pleasant, but should not be out of proportion to the problem.